TimPietrusky/MantisThemeManager/README.md

 #### How to submit a theme

-1. Your theme should have a unique name like `mythemename`
+1. Your theme should have a unique name like `mytheme`
-2. Name your css `default.css` and drop it under `mythemename/default.css`
+2. Name your css `default.css` and drop it under `mytheme/default.css`
-3. Create a preview image of your theme, name it `mythemename` and drop it under `mythemename/mythemenamge.png`
+3. Create a preview image of your theme, name it `mytheme` and drop it under `mytheme/mytheme.png`
-4. Create what ever subfolders as you like (e. g. `mythemename/img` for images used in your `default.css`)
+4. Create what ever subfolders you like (e. g. `mytheme/img` for images used in your `default.css`)

 ## License